Groping case against actor Kevin Spacey returns to court

 Spacey pleaded not guilty in January to a charge of indecent assault and battery.
 His lawyers have called the allegations “patently false.”

-In court documents filed Friday, Spacey’s attorney accused the man of deleting texting text messages that support Spacey’s claims of innocence.
+In court documents filed Friday, Spacey’s attorney accused the man of deleting text messages that support Spacey’s claims of innocence.
 The accuser’s attorney declined to comment.

 The judge has ordered the Club Car to turn over surveillance footage from the night in question by Monday.